 Divide the shredded pork among the tostadas.
 Top with lettuce, cheese and the remaining pico de gallo.
 Drizzle with crema and top with radish slices.
 Serve with lime wedges.

-Cook's Note: Make your own tostadas by brushing corn tortillas lightly with oil and broiling 6 inches from the heat source, turning once, until golden brown and crisp, 3 to 4 minutes.
+To get a mixture of chipotle peppers and adobo sauce, puree a whole can in a food processor or blender.
+Keep on hand in your refrigerator to use when you need a bit of smoky heat.
+Make your own tostadas by brushing corn tortillas lightly with oil and broiling 6 inches from the heat source, turning once, until golden brown and crisp, 3 to 4 minutes.